 Day 1.
 The journey to the Reserve begins early in the morning from the city center of Iquitos, Peru, traveling up past the Amazon River to the Ucayali River, arriving in Requena for lunch.
 Then we navigate up the winding Tapiche River in our private Tapiche boat with outboard motor.
 The Tapiche is a narrow blackwater river with a unique landscape offering opportunities to view wildlife, like several species of herons, toucans, macaws, egrets, wild ducks, storks, grey dolphins (Sotalia fluviatilis) and pink dolphins (Inia geoffrensis).
 Depending on seasonal conditions and time spent viewing wildlife, this last leg of the journey takes on average 4-6 hours.
 We have a hot dinner at the lodge before turning in for the evening.
 Learn more about the journey on our Location page.

 Day 2.
-Light breakfast at 05:00, then embark on a 10km trek through the terra fime forest deep into the Reserve, where we marvel at gigantic centenary huimba (Ceiba pentandra) trees 55m tall.
+Breakfast at 05:00, then embark on a 10km trek through the terra fime forest deep into the Reserve, where we marvel at gigantic centenary huimba (Ceiba pentandra) trees 55m tall.
 We may encounter South American coati (Nasua nasua), saddleback tamarin (Saguinus fuscicollis), common squirrel monkeys (Saimiri sciureus sciureus), and other land mammals.
 Terrain will be fairly level, but we will make our way over, under and around the jungle's many roots, vines and branches.
-Second breakfast will be picnic style around 09:00, providing the fuel we need to complete the trek and return to the lodge for hot lunch around 13:00.
+Once we completed the trek, we will return to the lodge for hot lunch at 13.00.

 After our long morning hike, you can relax in a boat that your guide will row silently along the edge of the jungle, looking for animals like monkeys, birds and sloths, which come to the water to catch the warmth of the last sunlight.
 Return to lodge for hot dinner.